Adityadab10/SunHacks2025/backend/API_DOCUMENTATION.md

 # YouTube Video Summarization API

-This API allows you to summarize YouTube videos using Google's Gemini AI with 3 different summary types.
+This API allows you to summarize YouTube videos using Google's Gemini AI with 3 different summary types and stores them in MongoDB.

 ## Endpoints